rackerlabs/rackspace-how-to/content/cloud-servers/create-a-custom-cloud-monitoring-alert.md

 Before you follow the steps in this article, ensure that you have the following
 capabilities:

-- A basic knowledge of Git
+- A basic knowledge of Git&reg;
-- Cloud Monitoring Agent installed on the server
+- The Cloud Monitoring Agent installed on the server
 - A basic knowledge of the Linux command line

 ### Create a custom monitoring alert